Ahead-of-time (AOT) compilation of kernels.

 Vulkan support via SPIR backend.

-Performance improvements of generated kernels and support for new Cuda intrinsics.
+Performance improvements of generated kernels using if conversion.

-Support for meta constants aka partial evaluation/specialization of kernels.
+Support for meta constants aka specialization of kernels.

-Support for dynamic shared memory in Cuda kernels.
+Support for dynamic shared memory in CPU/Cuda kernels.

 Enhanced shared-memory support to configure the amount of allocated shared memory dynamically.

 Significant performance improvements of the generated code up to 30%.